Davaakhatan/zero-to-running/docs/DEMO_SCRIPT.md

 A: Since everything runs in Docker containers, it works the same on macOS, Linux, and Windows.
 No OS-specific configuration needed.

 **Q: What about production deployment?**
-A: The project includes Kubernetes manifests for AWS, Azure, and GCP.
-But the primary focus is local development—getting developers productive fast.
+A: The project includes Kubernetes manifests for AWS, Azure, and GCP for those who need it.
+But the primary focus—and the main value—is local development.
+The "one command" experience is for local setup.
+Production deployment is a separate concern and doesn't affect the core developer experience.

+**Q: Do I need AWS or cloud setup for this to work?**
+A: No!
+That's the beauty of it.
+Everything runs locally with Docker.
+No cloud accounts, no Kubernetes clusters, no port-forwarding.
+Just Docker Desktop and one command.

+**Q: What if I want to deploy to production later?**
+A: The Kubernetes support is there when you need it, but it's completely optional.
+Most developers will use this for local development only, and that's perfectly fine.

 **Q: Can this work with existing projects?**
 A: Yes!
 You can add this framework to existing projects.
 Just add your services to the docker-compose.yml, and the dashboard will automatically discover them.